What It Means and How to Engage In It

 Focus on the Issue

 Steven Petrow urges those engaging in civil discourse to challenge ideas, not a person’s character.
 Deescalate your language and refrain from flagrant name calling or labelling.
-It is easy to place someone’s opinions and views on the political spectrum or align their beliefs with a certain group ideology.
-However, it may be helpful to refrain from doing so, as it puts people on the defense.
+It is easy to place someone’s opinions and views on the political spectrum or assume all of their beliefs align with a certain group ideology.
+However, it is helpful to refrain from doing so, as it puts people on the defense.
 Focus on the issue at hand, not the politics behind it.
 There may be times, however, when a statement is patently racist, discriminatory, or offensive.
 Addressing the impact and historical ties of a certain argument is encouraged, but make sure to continue to focus on the issue at hand.
+You may need to save larger, historical, or complex issues for further discussions later.
 There also may be some circumstances where a person’s character is the issue, such as qualifications for appointed office.
-In those circumstances, it may be helpful to refer to specific examples, rather than make general statements of character.
+In those circumstances, it may be helpful to refer to specific examples of behavior, rather than make general statements of character.

 Be Genuinely Curious